jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [By this point, you have met once with your client to discuss all their requirements.
 Include your notes from the meeting, an email they sent you, or whatever you used to keep track of what was discussed at the meeting.
 Include these artifacts here.]

+- April 13th, 2019
+  - Client wants a colorful website design with some pictures, etc.
+  - Client wants bold and clear fonts for the website.
+  - Client wants the contact information to be clearly visible.
+  - Task distribution:
+    - Tricia: menu, about
+    - Khalid: contact
+    - Jinju: index, photo gallery
+    - Kaitlyn: reviews
+  - Rough draft of design-journey by April 15th (internal deadline)

 ## Purpose & Content